CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.2.1 General Smartphones and Tablets.txt

 #### SYS.3.2.1.A17 Using the SIM card PIN

 The use of the SIM card of the institution SHOULD be protected by a PIN.
-The Super PIN / PUK SHOULD only be used within the framework of the defined processes by those responsible.
+The Super-PIN / PUK SHOULD only be used within the framework of the defined processes by those responsible.

 #### SYS.3.2.1.A18 Using a fingerprint sensor

-If you want to use a biometric fingerprint sensor, you should check to see if similar or higher protection can be achieved than with a device password.
+When using a biometric fingerprint sensor, SHOULD it be checked if similar or higher protection can be achieved than with a device password.
 In case of doubt or worse protection, a biometric fingerprint sensor SHOULD NOT be used.
 Users SHOULD be made aware of the falsifiability of fingerprints.

 #### SYS.3.2.1.A19 Using a language assistant